BrianHicks/brianthicks.com/content/_index.md

 I'm Brian Hicks.
 I work with and write about Elm, organize [elm-conf](https://www.elm-conf.us), and run the State of Elm survey.
+I wrote [The JSON Survival Kit](/json-survival-kit), and would love if you checked it out!

 Here are some popular posts: